Darxo/Hardened/README.md

 - Add Setting (on) to display food duration, repair duration and minimum medicine cost in brackets behind those supply values
 - Add 0.8 second delay, before you can click the buttons in event screens to prevent accidental missclicks
 - The Player Banner is no longer hidden while camping
-- Add Concept and Tooltip for Day-Night Cycle
+- Add Concept and Tooltip for Day-Night Cycle, when hovering over the day-night disk
 - Slightly Lower the volume of the annoying kid sfx in towns

 ### Misc